 Sarcoptic mange, also known as canine scabies, is a parasite disease caused by Sarcoptes scabei var. canis, a circular short-legged microscopic mite that burrows into the skin.

 After burrowing, the female mite forms a tunnel and lays three to five eggs daily.
 Larvae emerge within another three to eight days, and after hatching, those that migrate across the surface of the host animal's skin often will die.
 But most larvae stay in the tunnel or its extensions (called "molting pockets") where they develop into nymphs.

 Some nymphs stay in the original tunnels and molting pockets, while others burrow and form new tunnels.
-A few wander onto the skin surface, where the potential for transmission to yet another host becomes possible.
+A few wander onto the skin surface to feed and mate, where the potential for transmission to yet another host becomes possible.
 The next molt produces adult male and female mites.
 The cycle from egg to adult takes 17 to 21 days.
-Adult females live about four to five weeks, while the males die shortly after mating.
+Mites have an average life span of three to four weeks.

 How Puppies Catch Canine Scabies

 Mites carrying canine scabies are usually transmitted by direct dog-to-dog contact.
 The mite lives out its entire life cycle on the dog, but mites can survive up to 48 hours off a host.
 This means a puppy could pick up the mites simply by sleeping on a blanket used by an infected dog, or by sharing grooming tools like brushes.

 Signs of Sarcoptic Mange

 Burrowing mites produce intense itching which prompts the infected puppy to chew, scratch, and rub the affected areas.
 The scratch reflex in affected pups can be easily stimulated; by merely manipulating the pinnae (ear flap) the pup will often kick a hind leg in reaction.

 Untreated dogs will have dry, deeply wrinkled and thick skin.
 Damaged skin causes loosened hair to fall out, and the sparseness of hair, in turn, provides the mite with an even better environment in which to proliferate.